TellMeFirst/tellmefirst/doc/api/README.md

 ## About This Guide

-This guide is intended for all those that want to develop applications using TellMeFirst APIs.
+This guide is intended for users that want to develop applications using TellMeFirst APIs.

 ## Conventions